 plugin-container.exe

-Mozilla currently uses one plugin container for all supported browser plugins.
-This is unlike Google Chrome where every plugin is launched in its own process.
-Future Firefox versions will be modified so that the plugins are run in their own process as well.
+Mozilla currently uses one plugin container multiple plugin containers for all supported browser plugins.
+This is similar to Google Chrome where every plugin is launched in its own process.

 Check out Run Custom Firefox Plugins In Their Own Process to find out how to run additional plugins in Plugin-Container.exe instead of the main Firefox process.